City Hall station (Rochester)

-City Hall is a former Rochester Industrial and Rapid Transit Railway station located in Rochester, New York.
+City Hall was a former Rochester Industrial and Rapid Transit Railway station located in Rochester, New York.
 It was closed in 1956 along with the rest of the line.

 The station was in the former Erie Canal tunnel under West Broad Street in front of City Hall and the Times Square Building.
 Beside each building there were covered stairwells to provide access between street level and both ends of the platform.

 The Rochester, Lockport and Buffalo Railroad Interurban line used this station as its eastern terminus from the opening of the subway until 1931 when the line became defunct.
-The Rochester, Syracuse and Eastern used the station as its western terminus.
+The Rochester, Syracuse and Eastern used the station on it's approach to Driving Park station.
 Passengers could transfer between the BL&R, Rochester & Eastern and the subway at this station.

 The Broad Street Tunnel Project rehabilitated this section of the tunnel west of Exchange Boulevard in 2011 and paved the street.
 The subway tunnel between Main Street and Brown Street was filled in.